justjam2013/homebridge-virtual-accessories/README.md

 }
 ```

 **Note:** Due to limitations in the current version of one of Homebridge UI's dependencies, the Homebridge UI may save additional fields to the JSON config that may not be relevant by the particular accessory.
 The JSON config for each individual accessory is validated on startup and extranous fields are ignored.
-In a future release, the startup validation may cleanup the config.
+In a future release, the startup validation may perform a config cleanup.
 However this does not affect the behavior of the accessory, nor does it hurt to manually remove those fields from the JSON config.

 ## Known Issues

--   When creating a Cron Trigger, the date-time is saved properly, but upon editing is not displayed back.
+-   When creating a Cron Trigger, the date-time is saved properly, but upon editing it is not displayed back.
 This is a UI bug with an open ticket.
 If you check the JSON config, you will see that the date-time values are saved correctly.
--   The Homebridge UI does not provide expanding and collapsing accessory sections, except for the deprecated plugin types.
+-   The Homebridge UI does not provide expanding and folding accessory sections, except for the deprecated plugin type.
 So if you have a lot of accessories, it's going to require a lot of scrolling.
 An enhancement request has been opened here: "[Homebridge UI improvements](https://github.com/justjam2013/homebridge-virtual-accessories/issues/32)".
 Please read the details and provide your support for this enhancement to the Homebridge UI functionality.
-I have added expand/functionality provided by the underlying framework, but I haven't yet found a way to display the accessory name on the collapsed section header.
-The ticket with Homebridge UI has been updated.
+I have added expand/fold functionality provided by the underlying framework, but I haven't yet found a way to display the accessory name on the collapsed section header.
--   The Homebridge UI does not have dedicated icons for Shower Head and Water Faucet type valves.
-It reuses the icon for the Generic type valve.
-A ticket and fix has been submitted to Homebridge UI.
-This does not affect the display in the Home app.

 ## What if I run into a problem?

 If you encounter a problem, [please open a ticket on GitHub](https://github.com/justjam2013/homebridge-virtual-accessories/issues).
-Please attach any log output to the a ticket, making sure to remove any sensitive information such as passwords, tokens, etc.
+Please attach any log output to the ticket, making sure to remove any sensitive information such as passwords, tokens, etc.

 Please open a ticket if you have any enhancement suggestions or any additional functionality that you would like to see added.